swaptacular/swpt-k8s-config/README.md

 ## Copy the GitOps repository to the newly installed Git server

+**Note:** When deploying a non-production cluster, you may choose to simplify your workflow by using an external GitOps server (less secure) instead of the Git server you installed on the cluster.
+In that case you may skip this step, however you will need to change the `flux bootstrap` command accordingly (see the "Bootstrap FluxCD" section).

 To authenticate to the newly installed Git server, you need to issue an SSH certificate to yourself -- that is, generate a new `id_rsa-cert.pub` file in your `~/.ssh` directory: